DonDebonair/excel2note/README.md

 # Excel2Note

 Excel2note is a utility that converts Excel sheets to a collection of Evernote notes.
 It takes an existing Excel file as input together with the name of the output file you wish to create.
+The output file is of the _.enex_ format and can be imported directly into Evernote.

 ## Installation